 Decide Later

-Use this to select the workflow, set parameters, but finalize the schedule later.
-This option will be common during the deployment phase and will come back after talking to the end user / client about the preferred schedule.
+Use this to select the workflow and set parameters, but finalize the schedule later.
+This option will be common during the deployment phase and will come back after talking to the end user/client about the preferred schedule.

 Group By - There are 3 options to group the tasks in your FTT Project.